-- 280. I was told that I was being taken to Rossie Farm. - 281.
+- 280. , my brother, was released and allowed to go home.
+I was told that I was being taken to Rossie Farm. - 281.
 By that time I was aware of Rossie Farm from speaking with other guys in other places.
 When I was told I was going to Rossie Farm I knew that I was getting taken to "shit and hell."
 I was crapping myself about going there.
 I really was.
 I remember being taken to Rossie Farm in a car.
 I don't know whether it was a man or a woman who took me.